 ProjectManager is a cloud-based tool that organizes your tasks and team for greater efficiency.
 Once you have your scope management in place, including your WBS and WBS dictionary, you need to get those tasks in a plan.

 Managing all those tasks can feel overwhelming, but they can be corralled with our online Gantt chart.
 Just input your tasks and they show up in the Gantt chart project view.
 Give each task a start and end date and then they populate a timeline.
 Now you can see your whole project in one place.

 Some of your tasks are likely not able to start or finish until another has started or finished.
 These dependent tasks can create bottlenecks later in the project if you don’t identify them in your plan, which is easy on our Gantt chart.
-Just drag the dependent task to the other tasks it’s dependent with and they’re linked.
+Just drag the dependent task to the other tasks it’s dependent on and they’re linked.

-ProjectManager is a cloud-based software that gives you all the tools you need to execute your WBS more efficiently.
+ProjectManager is online software that gives you all the tools you need to execute your WBS more efficiently.
 You can monitor and track progress and performance, then generate filterable reports with one click to make it easy to update stakeholders.
 Join the tens of thousands of teams that are already using our tool by taking part in this free 30-day trial today.